TradeTrust/documentation/docs/topics/introduction/issuer-method-dns-did.md

 }
 ```

-When we use our private key to sign over `merkleRoot` of our TradeTrust document, `proof.signature` is appended.
-This is the signature that will be verified against with later in [oa-verify](https://github.com/Open-Attestation/oa-verify) library.
-What happens at this end is the DID document will be resolved and retrieved, verify if the signed message hash equates back to etheruem wallet address, ensuring the document was indeed signed by it's private key.

 This method (DID) do not require you to own a domain name.
-However, please take note that when verifying a Document created from this method, the Issuer will reflect the wallet address which can be cryptic to most users.
+However, please take note that when verifying a document created from this method, the Issuer will reflect the wallet address which can be cryptic to most users.
 An example will look like this:

 ![DID ethr](/docs/introduction/did-ethr.png)